Axel Mpoyo: Professional career

 In his rookie year, Mpoyo played for Cypriot team APOEL in the Cyprus Basketball Division A. He did not finish the season with the team, as he transferred to KB Trepça in Kosovo mid-season.

 Mpoyo played with Rwandan team REG starting from the 2021–22 season.
 He helped REG win the 2021–22 league title, and was named MVP. played with them in the Basketball Africa League (BAL) in the 2023 and 2024 seasons.

 In October 2022, Mpoyo joined the Rwandan team APR of the Rwanda Basketball League (RBL).
 He helped them win the RBL title in 2023 and 2024.

 In the 2023–24 season, Mpoyo played in Argentina with Pico FC.

-On June 13, 2025, Mpoyo scored 10 three-point field goals in the third place game of the 2025 BAL season, setting a new Basketball Africa League (BAL) record.
+On June 13, 2025, Mpoyo scored 10 three-point field goals in the third place game of the 2025 BAL season, setting a then Basketball Africa League (BAL) record.
 He surpassed the record set by Will Perry, who had scored nine three-pointers.
 Mpoyo's performance helped APR win the game, setting a league record in most points in a game with 123 and finishing in third place.
+His record was surpassed by Craig Randall II on April 4, 2026.